joakim/bismark/extras.md

 ## Documentation

-<sub>Note: Some examples are only visible with Markdown extensions.</sub>
+<sub>Some examples are only visible with Markdown extensions.</sub>

 ### Styling